If your office walls are painted dull gray -- the cold color of warships, concrete and cubicles -- it's time for a makeover.

-From the factory floor to the cubicle, to the meeting room and beyond, here’s how you can harness the power of color to boost employee output and creativity.
+From the factory floor to the cubicle, meeting room and beyond, here's how you can harness the power of color to boost employee output and creativity:

 Therefore, your office can increase productivity overall by first choosing the right combination of colors to paint and design with and each person can benefit in the productivity corner by making their desktop the color that most inspires their individual productivity and efficiency levels.